 Variable Description LDAP-Version (integer) The version of the LDAP protocol to employ.
-If your LDAP server requires version 2 of the protocol, enter that number here.
+The valid values are 2 (for LDAPv2) and 3 (for LDAPv3).
+LDAPv2 is in historical status (see RFC3494) and is not recommended.
 The default value is 3.
-Server Manager property: LDAP version Enable-Default-Conf (boolean) Enables the OpenLDAP software to read its default configuration file, /etc/openIdap/openIdap.conf.
+Enable-Default-Conf (boolean) Enables the OpenLDAP software to read its default configuration file, /etc/openIdap/openIdap.conf.
 This allows you to configure more of the OpenLDAP options.
 The default value is off.
-NOTE : Enable-Default-Conf configuration must precede any TLS-xxx configuration parameters.
+Note : Enable-Default-Conf configuration must precede any TLS-xxx configuration parameters.
 Retry-Interval (integer) Sets the number of seconds for the RAD-Series Server to wait before trying to reconnect to a LDAP directory server, when a realm has failover directory servers configured.
 The default value is 60 seconds.
-Server Manager property: Retry interval (seconds) Retry-Wait (integer) Sets the number of seconds that the RAD-Series Server will wait before attempting to connect to the same failover LDAP server.
+Retry-Wait (integer) Sets the number of seconds that the RAD-Series Server will wait before attempting to connect to the same failover LDAP server.
 When all failover directory servers configured for a realm are down, the RAD-Series Server will try to reconnect to one of the servers every time an access request is received.
 In that situation, this parameter guarantees that the software does not spend too much time in trying to reconnect those directory servers.
 The default value is 1 second.
-Server Manager property: Minimum wait before retry (seconds) Timeout (integer) Sets the number of seconds that an LDAP connection will remain open when the RAD-Series Server has not been able to successfully perform any successful LDAP operation.
+Timeout (integer) Sets the number of seconds that an LDAP connection will remain open when the RAD-Series Server has not been able to successfully perform any successful LDAP operation.
 This parameter allows better handling of the situation where the LDAP directory times out client connections.
 The default value is 60 seconds.
-Server Manager property: LDAP timeout (seconds)
+TCP-Keepalive (boolean) When this option is set to Yes, the RAD-Series Server will send TCP Keepalive messages when the LDAP connection is idle for the period of time as specified by the TCP Keepalive Idle parameter.
+When this option is set to No, the RAD-Series Server will not send TCP Keepalive messages.
+The default is No. TCP-Keepalive-Idle (integer) The period of idleness (in seconds) before the first TCP Keepalive message is sent.
+The default value is zero, which means the system default is used.
+The minimum positive value is 60, requiring at least one minute of idle before sending the 1st keepalive probe.
+This parameter is ignored on non-Linux systems.
+TCP-Keepalive-Interval (integer) The interval (in seconds) between successive Keepalive probes until a response is received.
+The default value is zero, which means the system default is used.
+The minimum positive value is 5, requiring at least 5 seconds of idle between successive keepalive probes.
+This parameter is ignored on non-Linux systems.